microsoft/z3guide/website/docs-smtlib/02 - theories/01 - Arithmetic.md

 Z3 contains a combination of several engines for solving arithmetic formulas.
 The engines are invoked based on the shape of arithmetic formulas.
 For linear real arithmetic formulas it uses dual simplex to determine feasibility.
-For linear integer arithmetic formulas it uses thechniques from integer programming: cuts and branch and bound.
+For linear integer arithmetic formulas it uses techniques from integer programming: cuts and branch and bound.
-There are specialized solvers for different arithmetic fragments and, finally, for non-linear arithmetic constraints z3 contains several small hammers that integrate Grobner basis simplificaitons, bounds propagation, non-linear cylindric algebraic decomposition and reducing non-linear constraints to linear form by sampling at tangent points.
+There are specialized solvers for different arithmetic fragments and, finally, for non-linear arithmetic constraints z3 contains several small hammers that integrate Grobner basis simplifications, bounds propagation, non-linear cylindric algebraic decomposition and reducing non-linear constraints to linear form by sampling at tangent points.

   Logic| Fragment                          | Solver                    | Example